Hacking or Not – Where is the Line?

 As you may have heard, a critical flaw was found in a web application provided by the state of Missouri to search for educators’ credentials.
 The flaw was discovered by a reporter, who immediately notified the state after confirming the vulnerability.
 The reporter also agreed not to report the flaw until the state could take corrective action by disabling the site.
 Governor Mike Parson (in)famously said that they had directed state law enforcement to investigate the incident, stating his belief the reporter had broken the law.

 This situation has led to an outpouring of criticism on social media and in the press.
 BreachQuest has been quoted on the story repeatedly, but in this post, we want to break down what is and isn’t “hacking” (at least in the criminal sense).
+Is it a hack without intent?
 Note that I am not a lawyer, and nothing in this post should be construed (misconstrued?) as legal advice.